danielperr/electricCharges/readme.md

 - [ ] Add pause / resume button
 - [x] Add time multiplier (Currently only in console, soon in a menu)
 - [ ] Add a delete tool
-- [ ] Add option for placing a fixed charge, one that is fixed in place and doesn't move.
+- [x] Add option for placing a fixed charge, one that is fixed in place and doesn't move (Currently only in console, soon in a menu)
 - [ ] Add friction
 - [ ] Add move tool

+### Console Tricks
+* You can change the variable "timeMultiply" to make the time run faster (but program becomes less stable).
+Default value is 1.
+* The function staticMode() will toggle static mode.
+When on, charges you place are fixed in place and cannot move.

 ### Change log
 * **March 14th 2017:**